 - In the console, expand “Certificates (Local Computer)“, expand “Personal“, and then click “Certificates“.

-- In the results pane, confirm that a certificate is displayed that has “Client Authentication” displayed in the “Intended Purpose” column, and that “SCCM Client Certificate” is displayed in the “Certificate Template” column.
+- In the results pane, confirm that a certificate is displayed with “Client Authentication” in the “Intended Purpose” column and “SCCM Client Certificate” in the “Certificate Template” column.

 - Close the console.